 We are developing prophylactic vaccine candidates that target a range of infectious diseases.
-These include norovirus, a widespread cause of acute gastro-intestinal enteritis, for which two Phase 1 human studies have been completed and a Phase 1 bivalent study is in process; seasonal influenza, for which our vaccine demonstrated that it protected healthy volunteers against infection with H1 influenza in a recent Phase 2 human challenge study; and respiratory syncytial virus, or RSV, a common cause of respiratory tract infections.
+These include norovirus, a widespread cause of acute gastro-intestinal enteritis, for which three Phase 1 human studies have been completed, including a Phase 1 bivalent study which, as we announced in September, met its primary and secondary endpoints; seasonal influenza, for which our monovalent H1 influenza vaccine protected patients against H1 influenza infection in a recent Phase 2 challenge study; and respiratory syncytial virus, or RSV, a common cause of respiratory tract infections.
 In addition, we are developing our first therapeutic immune-oncology vaccine targeting cervical cancer and dysplasia caused by human papillomavirus, or HPV.